play_arrow

 share close

 Let’s start with dog treats.
-The first thing with dog treats is to identify whether you are asking for a longer term chewing treat or a treat that you dole out when they come in from outside, or do something clever, or for just being cute.
+The first thing you with these is to identify whether you are asking for a longer term chewing treat or a treat that you dole out for doing something clever, or for just being cute.

-Let’s separate away from the chewing treats for now, like puzzles and bones, etc. and work through the regular treats.
+Let’s separate away from the chewing variety for now, like pizzles and bones, etc. and work through the regular treats.
 Let’s start with puppies.
-In my podcast on new puppies and on questions we get, I addressed some of the specifics with puppy treats.
+In my podcast episodes on new puppies and frequently asked questions, I addressed some of the specifics of puppy treats.
 But let me go over these again and add some tidbits.
-The first thing we want to know when someone comes in looking for treats for a puppy, is the age of the pup.
+The first thing we want to know when someone comes in looking for a treat for a puppy, is the age of the pup.
 If the pup is only eight to 20 weeks, so two months to four months, I generally stick to recommending a softer chewy treat that is specific to puppies.
 There are some great brands that offer chewy puppy treats that includes DHA, which is a type of Omega 3 fatty acid found in eggs, certain types of organ meat and fish.
 Dogs cannot produce the amount they need.
 So it is to be supplemented either individually in a fish oil for example, or through food.
 DHA is essential in the development of both the brain and nervous system.
 It has been found that puppies that are fed high levels of DHA are easier to train and socialize.
-So what better way to get that extra DHA than with puppy treats that contain it.
+So what better way to get that extra DHA than with a puppy treat that contain it.

-The chewy type of treat for puppies of this age, helps with rewarding good behavior without having them work overly hard to eat the treat, and protects their baby teeth from harm or being broken by treats that are too hard.
+The chewy type of treat for puppies of this age, helps with rewarding good behavior without having them work overly hard to eat the it, and protects their baby teeth from harm or being broken by an overly hard treat.
 Also, some small breed dogs when puppies have the tiniest mouths, so a hard treat to crunch down on maybe too difficult and defeats the purpose of the treat.
-Once the puppy starts getting its adult teeth, you can start to open up the selection of treats, but I personally would still keep to puppy treats.
+Once the puppy starts getting its adult teeth, you can start to open up the selection of treats, but I personally would still keep to the puppy variety.
 There are crunchy type treats for puppies that sort of fall in between the soft and chewy and hard and crunchy.
-There are again some great brands that offer puppy treats that are more like a cracker in consistency.
+There are again some great brands that offer a puppy treat that is more like a cracker in consistency.
 This allows the pup to get that crunch, but again, the new teeth just coming in or have just come through are not at risk for damage.
-I know this sounds very precautionary, but it’s something to keep in mind when buying treats for puppies.
+I know this sounds very precautionary, but it’s something to keep in mind when buying a treat for your puppy.

-Okay, so your pup is now a year old and the huge selections of treats is now open to discover, and discovery is what it is all about.
+Okay, so your pup is now a year old and all selections are open to discover, and discovery is what it is all about.
 Dogs just like people have their favorites.
 So you are now on a quest to find what is your dog’s favorite type of treat.
-This is where you will have to experiment with different types of textures, different types of flavors and different types of shapes.
-There are chewy treats that are shaped like squares, like little rolls, octagon, shaped like a bone, it goes on and on.
-Some treats are grain free.
+This is where you will have to experiment with different types of textures, flavors and shapes.
+There are chewy ones that are shaped like squares, like little rolls, octagon, shaped like a bone, it goes on and on.
+Some are grain free.
 Some have only one protein and a fruit.
 Peanut butter is popular.
 And some have glucosamine and chondroitin.
 Some are strips or are like jerky.
-It is again overwhelming with regards to the type of chewy treats available.
+It is again overwhelming with regards to the type of chewy treat that is available.
 But here’s the thing.
-Does your dog actually Like chewy type treats, it is not unheard of to give a chewy type of treat to a dog and have him or her spit it out.
+Does your dog actually like the chewy type of treat?
+It is not unheard of to give a chewy treat to a dog and have him or her spit it out.
 In that case you have just discovered this dog does not either like the texture or the flavor.

 A lot of dog owners will use small chewy type treats for training.
 And this is a great idea as they are easy to give and don’t take long for the dog to eat.
-However, I have always found that using chewy training treats can be a bit messy when you carry them in your pocket.
+However, I have always found that using chewy training treat can be a bit messy when you carry them in your pocket.
 They tend to get gooey and stick to each other.
 But that’s just me.
-And believe me they are used a lot as training treats, so obviously these people have found a way to use them without the gooey pocket.
+And believe me they are used a lot for training, so obviously these people have found a way to use them without the gooey pocket.
 Another type of treat that has become quite popular is the dehydrated sweet potatoes and chicken morsels and liver pieces.
-They even make sweet potato treats look like fries.
+They even make a sweet potato treat look like a fry.
 If you have a dog that has in tolerances to many grains or proteins, this is a great option because as long as the ingredient is nothing other than that dehydrated sweet potato or liver, you are pretty safe that the product will not cause any adverse reactions to your sensitive dog.

 Okay, so let’s move to the crunchy treats or biscuits that we are quite familiar with.
-Just like any of the treats on the market biscuits also have a level of quality that matches where you are purchasing.
-If it is important to you to make sure that the ingredients in your dog treats are wholesome and of good quality, you will have to venture to pet specialty.
+Just like any of the treats on the market, biscuits also have a level of quality that matches where you are purchasing.
+If it is important to you to make sure that the ingredients in your dog’s treat is wholesome and of good quality, you will have to venture to pet specialty.
 Now I’m a label reader.
 So I always check out the ingredients of treats.
-One of my favorite treats that I like to get my dogs that are peanut butter contains whole wheat flour, oatmeal, wheat bran, crunchy peanut butter, apples, carrots, eggs, rosemary extract, green tea extract and spearmint extract.
-As treats go, this is a pretty good option.
-But if my dog had a wheat intolerance, these would not be the treats for him.
+One of my favorite that I like to get my dogs that are peanut butter contains whole wheat flour, oatmeal, wheat bran, crunchy peanut butter, apples, carrots, eggs, rosemary extract, green tea extract and spearmint extract.
+As a treat goes, this is a pretty good option.
+But if my dog had a wheat intolerance, these would not be for him.
 So it is a good habit to read labels and ask your pet care associate for advice.

-So, crunchy treats can also take on many different shapes and flavors, and they can also be specific for small breed dogs, medium breeds and large breeds.
+Crunchy treats can also take on many different shapes and flavors, and they can also be specific for all breeds.
 There are puppy crunchy treats and senior dog treats that will add additional glucosamine and chondroitin.
 There are also weight control or lower calorie treats plus dental treats.
-Now let me be specific here about dental treats.
-There are dental treats of all kinds on the market, but don’t get sucked into something that you see on TV or is marked as a dental treat.
+Now let me be specific here about the dental kind.
+Don’t get sucked into something that you see on TV or is marked as a dental treat, it may not be wholly correct.
 Unless the treat has some kind of enzymatic property in it, that will coat the teeth to break down the plaque, you are wasting your money.
 Read the label!

 So let’s move on to cat treats.
-There are again a ton of treats for cats on the market.
+There are again a ton of them on the market.
 It’s funny how cats are often painted as being picky.
-But when it comes to treats, there seems to be some leeway.
+But when it comes to a treat, there seems to be some leeway.
 As with dog treats, cat treats also come in chewy, and crunchy.
-Interesting though there are few companies that make kitten treats or senior cat treats and the same as dogs, you need to find out if your cat is a crunchy fan or a chewy fan.
-I can say that the crunchy treats do seem to be more popular than chewy.
+Interesting though there are few companies that make them for kittens or senior cats.
+The same as for dogs, you need to find out if your cat is a crunchy fan or a chewy fan.
+I can say that the crunchy ones do seem to be more popular than chewy.
 The shape of the treat is also quite important to cats.
-My two cats actually enjoy different treats from each other and I know it has to do with shape.
-My female cat has a real difficult time with any chewy treats.
+My two cats enjoy different treats from each other, and I know it has to do with the shape.
+My female cat has a difficult time with chewy treats.
 They just fall out of her mouth.
-So she will give up and walk away.
+So she gives up and walks away.
 As for the crunchy type, she does well with ones that are more shaped like a fish.
 If the treat is too small, again, she has trouble with keeping it in her mouth.
-The other cat does well with most shapes, but he’s not keen on chewy treats.
-He can navigate really small sort of star shaped treats.
-No problem.
-And this is one thing I find hysterical!
-When we give the cat treats.
-Of course the dog is sitting there wondering why he isn’t included.
-So I give each cat a treat.
-And then just for fun, I give one to the dog.
+The other cat does well with most shapes, but he’s not keen on the chewy kind.
+He can navigate the really small star-shaped treat no problem.
+This is one thing I find hysterical!
+When we give out the cat treats, of course the dog is sitting there wondering why he isn’t included.
+So I give each cat a treat, and then just for fun, I give one to the dog.
 Now this is the smallest little treat you can imagine.
 And when he takes the treat, he takes it so gently, and then you can actually hear him crunch it.
-How he does this.
-I have no idea.
+How he does this, I have no idea.
 We laugh our heads off.
 Anyway, the thing here is the shape.
-So when choosing a cat tree, you You will have to identify chewy from crunchy and then shape.
+So when choosing a cat treat, you will have to identify chewy from crunchy as well as the shape.

-As with dog treats.
-There are also cat treats that are specific to hip and joint, add vitamins, calming properties, skin and coat, and dental.
+As with dogs, there are also cat treats that are specific to hip and joint, add vitamins, calming properties, skin and coat, and dental.
 Again, look for the enzymatic property to really have a dental treat that is effective.
-There are also simple proteins available in cat treats as well.
+There are also simple proteins available in cat treats too.
 You can get freeze dried chicken, shrimp, fish, lamb, venison, you name it.
 If your cat has sensitivities, these freeze dried options can be a great choice to avoid any intolerance flare ups.
-As with dogs, cat treats as well matches the quality of the product to where you purchase.
+As with dogs, match the cat treat quality with where you purchase it.
 It seems like they sell cat trees just about anywhere and I’m always suspect when I’m in a hardware store and they have cat treats.
-There is quite an abundance of kiddie junk food on the market.
-So again, read your labels and decide where you are comfortable with the ingredients and the quality of the treats you give to your cat.
+There is quite an abundance of kitty junk food on the market.
+So again, read your labels and decide where you are comfortable with the ingredients and the quality of the treat you give to your cat.

-Okay, so who else likes treats?
+Okay, so who else likes a treat?
 Well, rabbits, guinea pigs, hamsters, ferrets, hedgehogs.
 All the small animal pets love treats too.

-Treats for the little guys will often be in the form of crunchy sticks and carrot or alfalfa or in little round type drops with yogurt.
-There are also great treats in strawberry and banana flavor that little friends really like.
-These can come in the form of a crunchy treat or like a cracker type treat.
+A Treat for the little guys will often be in the form of crunchy sticks and carrot or alfalfa or in little round type drops with yogurt.
+You can also get a great treat in strawberry and banana flavor that little friends really like.
+These can come in the form of a crunchy treat or a cracker type treat.
 Other treats will be in the form of a bag of seeds, raisins and fruit pieces, or the same but held together by honey in the form of a stick.
 And what is really fun is that some of the small animal treats will come in a completely edible box.
-It’s really fun to watch some of our little pets enjoy their treats, some holding them in their little paws.
-Again, watch for quality treats as sometimes the little guys can be sensitive and make sure you know Your type of pet.
+It’s really fun to watch some of our little pets enjoy their treat, some holding it in their little paws.
+Again, watch for quality treats as sometimes the little guys can be sensitive and make sure you know the best type for your pet.
 For example, hedgehogs have a favorite treat in mealworms or crickets.
 Ferrets like cooked eggs, cat treats, and bits of chicken.
 As these guys are carnivores, it is suggested to stay away from grains, vegetables, and ice cream or chocolate.
 Rabbits love naturally sweet things like fruit, bananas and apples with the seeds removed are a good choice.
-Carrots are those stereotypical thanks to Bugs Bunny should only be given in small amounts whereas the carrot tops are a good choice.
-So there are options outside the retail pet treats for little guys.
+Carrots are stereotypical thanks to Bugs Bunny and should only be given in small amounts.
+Whereas the carrot tops are a good choice.
+So there is an options outside the retail pet treat for little guys.
 And that can be really fun.
 Just watching your rabbit get the zoomies when he sees a banana is worth it.

 So treats for dogs, cats and little pets. are really quite a part of the pet feeding experience.
 There are also other types of treats available for our pets that take on different forms than the traditional treat in a bag or biscuit.